 Back at the campground, the family can ride bikes around the paved roads, play games, go on easy hikes around the camp (Butterfly Trail), play soccer, climb trees and pilot remote control cars.
-During the summer, park staff conduct campfire programs, junior ranger programs and interpretive hikes.
+During the summer, park staff conducts campfire programs, junior ranger programs, and interpretive hikes.

 Tip: If you did not bring your bikes with you, you can rent from the “San Clemente Cyclery” at 2801 S. El Camino Real, San Clemente, CA 92672 - (949) 492-8890.

 If you like to take another hiking or biking trip, start from the bottom of the cliffs and head north this time.
 You walk or ride all the way to the Amtrak station passing through several great beaches and the San Clemente Pier.
 At the pier, you can have a snack or lunch at the restaurants and buy souvenirs at the various shops.

 Back at the campsite, if you discover that you forgot to bring some supplies, don’t panic.
 You can go to the camp store and buy firewood and other minor supplies.
 If you need more, stores and restaurants are not far away.
 Follow El Camino Real heading north to find places like 7-11, Ralphs, and Rite-Aid.